bbauska/zombiePolitics/README.md

 Even more disturbing are statements by ]awad’s defense lawyers claiming that the witnesses who may be used in bringing a criminal case against _lawad were paid by the government for their testimony.
-According to U.S. Marine Corps Major Eric Montalvo, one of ]awad’s lawyers, all of the alleged witnesses “received some sort of U.S. govemment compensation, from shoes and a trip to the United States to
+According to U.S. Marine Corps Major Eric Montalvo, one of ]awad’s lawyers, all of the alleged witnesses "received some sort of U.S. govemment compensation, from shoes and a trip to the United States to
-$400 for cooperation, which is a princely sum in Afghanistan.”29 This type of moral deception and sleazy illegality is straight from the playbook of high-level Republican operatives in the Bush/Cheney administration.
+$400 for cooperation, which is a princely sum in Afghanistan."29 This type of moral deception and sleazy illegality is straight from the playbook of high-level Republican operatives in the Bush/Cheney administration.
 Moreover, this response goes to the heart of the contradiction between Obama as an iconic symbol of a more